Learn and Explore

 When is the compendium period open?

 For 2019, only Glacier Bay National Park and Preserve is proposing changes.
-Info on the changes and how to comment can be found at (Link will be added at end of month - check back).
+Info on the changes and how to comment can be found at 2019 GLBA Proposed Changes.

-The comment period for Glacier Bay National Park and Preserve will be open from February 25, 2019 to March 25, 2019 - to 10:00 pm Alaska Standard Time.
+The comment period for Glacier Bay National Park and Preserve was open from February 25, 2019 to March 28*, 2019 - to 10:00 pm Alaska Standard Time.
+It is now closed.

 Are the parks' current compendiums available?